By Craig Neil. This post includes affiliate links.

 - Comfortable

+The inventiveness of Scotland’s clothes designers has taken cashmere wool to heart and there’s a fantastic range of hats, gloves, scarves, and coats that you can purchase online and on the high street.
 Expect a genuine Scottish cashmere wool jumper to cost in the region of £150 and scarves to cost around £40, so if you see a ‘cashmere’ item labelled in a gift shop for £10 or less you can pretty much guarantee it’s fake.

 If you want an elegant, long-lasting quality Scottish gift, an item of clothing made from genuine Scottish cashmere wool is a great choice.

-Heathergems jewellery
+Heathergems Jewellery

 If you’ve visited the Highlands you’ll know that great swathes of the countryside are covered with the earthy colours of heather, the low-lying plant that gives Scottish mountains their brown colour in winter and their green and purple hues in summer.

-In fact, it grows across more than five million acres of Scotland’s moorlands, glens, and hills, so it’s no surprise it has a number of uses including medicine, beer, and jewellery.
+Scottish heather is hardy and fast-growing and loves wet conditions, so as you can imagine it thrives all over this country.
+In fact, it grows across more than five million acres of Scotland’s moorlands, glens, and hills, so it’s no surprise it has several uses including medicine, beer, and jewellery.

 The manufacturing process of Heathergems jewellery has been perfected over the last fifty years and it has become one of the most popular tourist souvenirs in Scotland, helped no end by the fact that each item is completely unique.

-The heather stems are then soaked in resin, compressed, and the resulting multi-coloured blocks are fashioned into various shapes that are polished and set in mounts to create necklaces, bangles, brooches, earrings and more.
+The heather is cut on hills in Perthshire, cleaned and bleached, and dyed in a variety of colours that reflect the ever-changing Scottish landscape.
+The heather stems are then soaked in resin and compressed, and the resulting multi-coloured blocks are fashioned into various shapes that are polished and set in mounts to create necklaces, bangles, brooches, earrings, and more.

 There’s a visitor centre in Pitlochry where you can learn the process used to create these wee pieces of art as well as a shop where you can find some real bargains, but as it’s sold in jewellery shops throughout Scotland you shouldn’t have any problems finding the perfect Heathergems gift either online or in any Scottish city.

-Scottish tea
+Scottish Tea

+If you’re on holiday in the UK, you will at some point find yourself in the presence of tea.
 While coffee is fast becoming the nation’s favourite hot drink when out and about, the good old British cuppa is still incredibly popular at home, whether it’s drunk with a breakfast fry-up or with an afternoon snack.

 There are actually three main types of tea in the UK – English, Irish, and Scottish – with the latter being the strongest, though even in the main categories there are further blends like English Yorkshire tea and Scottish breakfast tea (we take tea kind of seriously here in Britain…).